Inquiring-Nomad/book-recommender-system/README.md

 Will re-download and reprocess the dataset and will re-train the models, adding them as new model versions in the MLFlow model registry.

+By default the data directories:

+- `data/external`
+- `data/processed`

+are not version controlled because [data is treated as immutable](https://drivendata.github.io/cookiecutter-data-science/#data-is-immutable) and they are generated on the fly by the experiments.

 For a full list of options , please check the **MLproject** file